xively/xively-mobile-sdk-android/README.md

 # Xively SDK for Android

 This is the Xively Android SDK.
-It is designed to help facilitate building an Android application using Xively.
-It will help facilitate communication with Xively HTTP APIs as well as setup connections to the Xively MQTT broker.
+It is designed to help facilitate building an Android application using Xively Services ( Idm, Blueprint, TimeSeries, Messaging ).

 ## Table of Contents

 1. Introduction
-	- About Xively
+	- Supported Xively Services
-	- Download
 	- Contents
-	- Supported Xively Services

 2. Getting Started
 	- Prerequisites
 	- Install Xively SDK
 	- Configure Xively 'Hello World'
 	- Run 'Hello World'

 3. API Reference

 4. Tutorials
 	- Using the Android SDK
 	- Login